Chad Fischer: Early years

 Chad Fischer's early work was being a drummer for the band School of Fish founded by his college friend Josh Clayton-Felt.
 Fischer replaced the original drummer M.P. in 1991, however he did not play on the band's second album due to fallout with a producer and was replaced by Josh Freese.
 Nevertheless, Fischer still stayed with the band to perform live.
 The only official commercial School of Fish release that included his drumming was the single "Take Me Anywhere", which included two live tracks as b-sides.

 After School of Fish disbanded in 1994 Chad Fischer went on to build his own recording studio and started to write new material.
 He signed to Almo Sounds label and formed the band Lazlo Bane, whose debut album, 11 Transistor was released in January 1997.

 During the early years Chad Fischer met Colin Hay with whom he became a close friend.
 Fisher played drums on Hay's 1994 album Topanga, while Hay contributed guitar and vocals to Lazlo Bane's cover of "Overkill" from their debut album.
-Since then Chad Fischer took part in recording of every Hay's subsequent studio album up to Next Year People in 2015, with Fischer's role varying from session musician and songwriter to mixing engineer and co-producer.
+Since then Chad Fischer took part in recording most of Colin Hay's albums, with Fischer's role varying from session musician and songwriter to mixing engineer and co-producer.

-Fischer was briefly a member of Don Piper's band A Don Piper Situation playing drums, producing and engineering the track "Ray Falls Down" on the self-titled 1997 EP.
+Fischer was briefly a member of Don Piper's band A Don Piper Situation playing drums on the self-titled 1997 EP and producing and engineering the track "Ray Falls Down".